 ( Additional Components here )

 Both the PCB design and Component Layouts are shown below.

 The PCB is shown Full Size.

 This design allows for easy home construction as all the components are 'through hole' mounted, no surface mount technology is used.
-Components are available from suppliers such as Maplin, Rapid Electronics and RS Components.
-A pre-programmed processor ( IC3 ) and FREE PCB are available from the author for £25.
+Components are available from suppliers such as Rapid Electronics, RS Components, Technobots etc. A pre-programmed processor ( IC3 ) and professionally manufactured Printed Circuit Board ( PCB ) are available from the author for £35.

 Produce the PCB using a photo etch process.
 Drill all holes 0.8mm.
 Open up the holes shown in red to 1.0mm.
 Blue holes to 1.3mm, and Green holes to 3mm.